camackley/voice-note-taker/README.md

    - Improve storage optimization by compressing audio files before upload.
    - Implement caching mechanisms to minimize network requests for repeated audio playback.
    - Explore alternatives such as a dedicated backend service for processing audio files if the project scales significantly.

-## Conclusion
-This project provides a solid foundation for a voice note-taking app with cloud capabilities.
-With additional time and resources, improvements in testing, error handling, and scalability would be the next logical steps.

-For any questions or contributions, feel free to open an issue or submit a pull request!